hussainmdakif/hussainmdakif.github.io/_pages/publications.md

 <h2>-> Ongoing Works</h2>

-* A research in the nlp domain focusing on media bias
+* <strong>A research in the nlp domain focusing on media bias</strong>
-* Categorizing Insect Pests from a large scale Image Data using image recognition, deep learning and machine learning models
+* <strong>Categorizing Insect Pests from a large scale Image Data using image recognition, deep learning and machine learning models</strong>